-I use open source data such as OpenStreetMap data, which is crowd-sourced, or government OpenData where it is available.
+I use free open source data whenever possible.
+These can include OpenStreetMap data, which is crowd-sourced, or government OpenData.
 Both sources must be cited on the map to abide by copyright laws.

-Another source for larger areas (at the world or country-level) is Natural Earth, which was built by many volunteers as a public domain data source.
+A source for larger areas at the world or country-level is Natural Earth.
+It's built by many volunteers as a public domain data source.

 - Is the data accurate?

 It depends on the quality of data collection.
 OpenStreetMap data is usually more accurate if there are a lot of contributors in that area.
 OpenData is usually accurate because it's based on surveys and high-resolution imagery.

 - How long does it take to make a map?

 It depends on the map.
 A simple locator map with few details can take a few days.
 A very detailed map, such as a full street map or cycling map, can take 6-8 weeks.
 I will give you a timeline on our call.